bradgwest/paap/write/paper.md

 dimensioned image.
 Over the past decade, the computer vision community has focused on designing algorithms which, rather than rely on extracted features, learn a relevant feature set through a training process.
-Applying deep learning concepts to art analysis has proved immensely fruitful in a host of subfields.
-Cetinic et al., demonstrated the effectiveness of fine tuned CNNs in classifying artwork by artist, genre, style, time period, and even national artistic context. blah blah blah
+Applying deep learning concepts to art analysis has proved fruitful in a host of subfields, often employing convolutional neural nets [@Cetinic_et_al_2016; @Cetinic_et_al_2018;
+Crowley_and_Zisserman_2014; @Tan_et_al_2016; @Garcia_et_al_2019].

-The majority of art analysis research employs supervised learning, in part due to the availability of numerous and large labeled datasets.
-In recent years, however, a few authors have focused on unsupervised learning, in particular clustering.
-Outside of the art domain, Xie et al., 2016 proposed a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps: first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and second using stochastic gradient descent with a soft assignment loss function to perform clustering.
-Guo et. al expanded on this work by using Convolutional Autoencoder rather than a stacked auto encoder, and by jointly optimizing for both clustering loss and image reconstruction loss so as to avoid corrupting the semantically meaningful feature space during the clustering component (Deep Convolutional Embedded Clustering (DCEC)).
-Finally, Castellano and Vessio, inspired by Guo et al., tweaked DCEC for the larger and more complex images found in art datasets.
+Due to the availability of numerous and large labeled dataset, much research uses supervised learning methods.
+In recent years,
+however, a few authors have focused on unsupervised learning, in particular clustering.
+Seguin et al.[@Seguin_et_al_2016] used a convolutional neural net to cluster images for visual link retrieval.
+Outside the art domain, Xie et al.,[@Xie_et_al_2017] proposed a Deep Embedded Clustering (DEC) algorithm which selects clusters in two steps: first learning a reduced dimensionality set of features using stacked autoencoders (SAE) and second using stochastic gradient descent (SGD) to learn cluster centers Guo et. al[@Guo_et_al_2017] expanded on this work by using Convolutional Autoencoder rather than a stacked auto encoder, and by jointly optimizing for both clustering and image reconstruction loss so as to avoid corrupting the reduced dimensionality feature space during the clustering component, naming the algorithm Deep Convolutional Embedded Clustering (DCEC).

-In this work we replicate the algorithm proposed by Castellano and Vessio, by applying it to different art datasets.

-* Cetinic et al, 2018 - performed 5 different classification tasks on 3 large art datasets
+Inspired by DCEC, Castellano and Vessio[@Castellano_and_Vessio_2020] adapted it to more complex and larger images in the art domain and demonstrated its efficacy in clustering a dataset of ca. 10,000 digitized artworks.

 # Convolutional Neural Networks
 <!-- Motivation for what NNs offer in general -->